PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 **Electric Gauntlets.** The Brawler's fists are outfitted with electric gauntlets that deal an additional 2d6 lightning damage on a hit and allow them to make ranged attacks.

-**Heavy Armor Master.** The Brawler reduces any non-magical bludgeoning, piercing, and slashing damage they take by 3 while wearing heavy armor.
+**Heavy Armor Master.** The Brawler reduces any non-magical bludgeoning, piercing, and slashing damage they take by 3 due to heavy armor plating.

+**Boosters.** The Brawler can fly and hover thanks to boosters installed in its legs.

 **Actions** ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)